-While the famous border checkpoint between the American and Soviet sectors is long gone, its memory is preserved by one of Europe's most interesting, though cluttered, museums.
+While the famous border checkpoint between the American and Soviet sectors is long gone, its memory is preserved by one of Europe's most cluttered museums.
 During the Cold War, the House at Checkpoint Charlie stood defiantly — spitting distance from the border guards — showing off all the clever escapes over, under, and through the Wall.
-Today, while the drama is over and hunks of the Wall stand like victory scalps at its door, the museum still tells a gripping history of the Wall, recounts the many ingenious escape attempts (early years — with a cruder wall — saw more escapes), and includes plenty of video coverage of those heady days when people-power tore down the Wall.
-While dusty, disorganized, and slightly overpriced, with lots of reading, all of that just adds to its borderline-kitschy charm (U-6 to Kochstrasse or — better from Zoo — U-2 to Stadtmitte, Friedrichstrasse 43-45, tel.
-030/253-7250).
-If you're pressed for time, this is a good after-dinner sight.
-With extra time, consider the "Hear We Go" audioguide about the Wall that takes you outside the museum.
+Today, while the drama is over and hunks of the Wall stand like trophies at its door, the museum survives as a living artifact of the Cold War days.
+The yellowed descriptions, which have scarcely changed since that time, tinge the museum with nostalgia.
+It's dusty, disorganized, and overpriced, with lots of reading involved, but all that just adds to this museum's retro charm.
+If you're pressed for time, visit after dinner, when most other museums are closed.

 See the Travel Details above for recommendations highlighted in bold, excerpted from Rick's guidebooks.

 Hi, I'm Rick Steves, back with more of the best of Europe.
 This time we're in the fastest changing big city in Europe.
 It's young, it's vibrant, it's Berlin.
 Thanks for joining us.
 Zum Wohl!

 After a tumultuous 20th century — bombed flat in World War II, divided first by the victorious Allies, and later by its notorious Wall — reunited Berlin has resumed its place as the capital of Germany.
 And Berlin has emerged as one of Europe's top destinations.